[ This review has been updated with the recent re-release of this novel ]

-The Mysterious Bakery on Rue de Paris is a book written by Irish writer Evie Gaughan.
+The Mysterious Bakery on Rue de Paris is a book written by Irish writer Evie Woods (Gaughan).

 A little escapism to a world where good things happen, I felt now was a good time to sit down, have a coffee and a croissant and let myself relax into a world of mysticism & joie de vivre.